dantetakumi/unity-projectile-puzzle-game/README.md

 Mission Demolition - Unity Physics-Based Puzzle Game

-- Mission Demolition is a physics-based projectile puzzle game developed in Unity using C#.
-Inspired by structured demolition mechanics, the player launches projectiles via a slingshot to destroy castle structures across multiple progressively challenging levels.
+- This is a is a physics-based projectile puzzle game developed in Unity using C#.
+The player launches projectiles via a slingshot to destroy castle structures across multiple progressively challenging levels.
 The project emphasizes real-time physics simulation, object interaction systems, and modular level design.

 Features
 - Slingshot-based projectile launching system